Professional Development for SIPPS® in California

 Cris Goldy

-Cris Goldy is a Senior Educational Services Manager with CORE.
-Cris provides services to schools, districts and agencies to support effective program implementation, multi-tiered systems of support, special education and special programs support, strategic improvement plans, instructional leadership, teacher development, training and coaching.
-Her specialties are administrative leadership, K-2 literacy, interventions and special education.
+Cris provides services to schools, districts and agencies to support effective program implementation, multi-tiered systems of support, special education and special programs support, strategic improvement plans, instructional leadership, teacher development, training, and coaching.

 Get in touch